 The internationally renowned Hutchins Center for African & African American Research is the nation's oldest research center dedicated to the study of the history, culture, and social institutions of Africans and African Americans.
 The Institute sponsors lectures and exhibits, publishes research, and hosts archives.

 The Harvard Association of Asian and Asian American Faculty and Administrators (HAAAAFA) was founded to provide opportunities for networking, career development, and awareness and support of the Asian and Asian American community at Harvard.

 The Crimson Toastmasters Club part of an international organization devoted to developing communication and leadership skills.

 Harvard Neighbors helps both newcomers and more established members of the University community become acquainted with one another, through a wide variety of activities including knitting and book groups, non-English language discussion groups, and outings to museums and recreational sites.

 The Harvard-Radcliffe Chorus brings together staff, students, and members of the Greater Boston Community.
 Auditions are held in September, with limited openings every January.
 Rehearsals are weekly, with two concerts of major choral-orchestral works at the end of each semester.

-The Association of Harvard Latino Faculty and Staff is dedicated to articulating, supporting, and promoting the needs and goals of the Latino community at Harvard University.
+The Association of Harvard Latinx Faculty and Staff is dedicated to articulating, supporting, and promoting the needs and goals of the Latinx community at Harvard University.
 Membership is open to all faculty, administrators, fellows, and staff employed by Harvard University and its affiliates who support the mission of this Association.
 Becoming a member of the Association is free of charge.